 The Library runs regular training events on RefWorks and related topics for the Graduate School, and Subject Liaison Librarians may also deliver training within Schools by arrangement.
 If you are a member of staff who would like to arrange bespoke training for researchers or within a programme, please get in touch with your Subject Liaison Librarian.

 When you leave Brunel University, the RefWorks Alumni Programme allows you to continue using RefWorks free of charge, as long as the University has a current subscription.
+If you already have a Refworks account: Under "Update Profile", change your Type of User to "Alumni", and save your profile.
+If you will not have any ongoing access to your Brunel mailbox you are advised to change your email address before you leave.

 - Email firstname.lastname@example.org to request the group code for Brunel University